 Two alternatives, the SR 152 (North) to Road 13 Wye Alternative and the Avenue 21 to Road 13 Wye Alternative, would have no impacts on critical habitat.
 The SR 152 (North) to Road 11 Wye Alternative would affect critical habitat for only two species, vernal pool fairy shrimp, and vernal pool tadpole shrimp.

-The SR 152 (North) to Road 19 Wye Alternative would affect the same two species as well as six other species; San Joaquin Orcutt grass, conservancy fairy shrimp, Central Valley steelhead, Colusa grass, fleshy owl's-clover, and Greene's tuctoria (Table 3.7-10).
+The SR 152 (North) to Road 19 Wye Alternative would affect the same two species as well as six other species; San Joaquin Orcutt grass, Conservancy fairy shrimp, Central Valley steelhead, Colusa grass, fleshy owl's-clover, and Greene's tuctoria (Table 3.7-10).
 With the exception of Central Valley steelhead, each of these species requires vernal pool habitat.
 The Site 7-Le Grand Junction/Sand Mush Road, Warnerville-Wilson 230 kV Transmission Line, associated with the SR 152 (North) to Road 19 Wye Alternative could have indirect impacts on critical habitat for Central Valley steelhead within the Merced River and Tuolumne River.
 While the construction work areas associated with existing self-supporting lattice steel towers are not within the channel of the Merced and Tuolumne Rivers, they are located within 250 feet of both the rivers; consequently, direct impacts on Central Valley Steelhead are not anticipated.
 The project could result in direct impacts on critical habitat through direct removal, temporary disturbance, or through habitat modification of the vernal pools within these areas.

 The amounts of vernal pool critical habitat within the mapped critical habitat areas are also provided in Table 3.7-10.
 Based on these values, the greatest extent of direct impact (367.46 acres of mapped critical habitat and 4.72 acres of aquatic habitat within that area) would result from construction of the SR 152 (North) to Road 19 Wye Alternative.
-The SR 152 (North) to Road 11 Alternative would have less direct impact (2.94 acres of mapped critical habitat and 0.21 acre of aquatic habitat within that area).
+The SR 152 (North) to Road 11 Wye Alternative would have less direct impact (2.94 acres of mapped critical habitat and 0.21 acre of aquatic habitat within that area).

+The Authority would implement the following requirements under any of the Central Valley Wye alternatives:

-As a feature of all of the Central Valley Wye alternatives, the Authority would identify vernal pools to be avoided during construction (BIO-IAMF#6), which would help to minimize and avoid impacts on federally designated critical habitat for vernal pool species within the project footprint of the alternative selected for construction.
+- Establish qualified biological monitors and obtain approval from resource agencies for the proposed monitors to oversee implementation of the biological mitigation measures outlined in the BRMP (BIO-IAMF#1) - Require construction personnel to attend WEAP training and certify that they understand the regulatory agency requirements and procedures necessary to protect biological resources (BIO-IAMF#3) - Identify vernal pools and other critical habitat to be avoided during construction (BIO-IAMF#5), which would help to minimize and avoid impacts on federally designated critical habitat for vernal pool species within the project footprint of the alternative selected for construction - Prepare and implement a weed control plan to minimize and avoid the spread of noxious and invasive weeds during ground-disturbing activities (BIO-IAMF#7).

 However, these measures would not avoid all impacts on critical habitat.